devcybiko/templates/homework-letters.md

 ### Before You Begin

-1. Create a new GitHub repo called `NumberGuessRepo` or `PsychicDigitsRepo`, in accordance with the assignment you choose to complete.
+1. Create a new GitHub repo called `WordGuessRepo` or `PsychicLettersRepo`, in accordance with the assignment you choose to complete.
 Then, clone it to your computer.

 2. Inside your local git repository, create an `index.html`.